Judy Gold

 Judy Gold (born November 15, 1962) is an American stand-up comedian, actor, podcaster, television writer, author, producer, and activist.
 She won two Daytime Emmy Awards for her work as a writer and producer on The Rosie O'Donnell Show.
-Gold hosts the podcast It's Judy's Show with Judy Gold.
+From 2015-2025, Gold hosted the podcast It's Judy's Show with Judy Gold.
 Her collection of essays, "Yes I Can Say That: When They Come for the Comedians, We Are All in Trouble," was published in 2020.
 In 2023, she turned her book into a solo show, "Yes, I Can Say That!" directed by BD Wong.

 Early life

 Gold was born on November 15, 1962, in Clark, New Jersey.
 Gold grew up in a Jewish home with her two siblings.
 She plays piano.
 Gold moved to Manhattan, New York from New Jersey in 1984 after she graduated from Rutgers University.

 Stand-Up

 Gold started stand-up when she was nineteen years old; she did her first set at Rutgers in 1981.
 She was passed at Catch a Rising Star in 1985, and has been a regular at the Comedy Cellar since the 1980s.

 In an interview with Marc Maron, Gold revealed her comedic influences were Joan Rivers, Phyllis Diller, and Totie Fields.
 Gold's stand-up specials have aired on Comedy Central, LOGO, and HBO.
 She has been featured in Netflix's Stand Out: An LGBTQ+ Celebration, and in the companion documentary about LGBTQ+ comedians OUTSTANDING: A Comedy Revolution, which premiered at the Tribeca Film Festival.

 Gold has released three comedy albums: 2004's Judith’s Roommate Had a Baby, 2018's Kill Me Now, and 2020's Conduct Unbecoming.